 Just being a woman in the world is good practice for being a woman traveling the world.

 Once I started to get comfortable doing things alone in my home city, I decided I needed to start stretching my wings a bit further to see if I really liked traveling alone.
-I got the perfect chance when my good friends were getting married outside of Portland, Oregon, which was a city I had lived in for a year after college as an Americorps VISTA* volunteer.
+I got the perfect chance for my first time as a solo female traveler when my good friends were getting married outside of Portland, Oregon, which was a city I had lived in for a year after college as an Americorps VISTA* volunteer.

 Most of my friends were fellow VISTAs who had moved away, and I knew I’d be on my own for about two days in the city before going out to the wedding.
-The perfect chance to practice – in a city I knew well, but alone to explore.
+This was my first solo trip and it was the perfect chance to practice—I’d be in a city I knew well, but alone to explore.
 I stayed in a cool hotel, took myself out to cafes and chic restaurants alone, and walked all over the city by myself.

 It was nerve-wracking at times, like when I took myself out on a Saturday night to a romantic restaurant, but also pretty exhilarating.
 (Romancing yourself can be fun!)
 I didn’t have to compromise on anything I wanted to do!
 And when I did feel awkward, which happened fairly often, I’d just acknowledge it and it would eventually pass.

-After that trip, I took myself on solo trips to warm destinations in the winter like Miami and LA to escape frigid Boston, and got even more comfortable alone.
+After that first solo trip, I took myself on solo trips to warm destinations in the winter like Miami and LA to escape frigid Boston, and got even more comfortable alone.

 Going Overseas Alone

 I stayed in an Airbnb hosted by a fellow American who took me out with his fun, artsy, very lovely Icelandic friends.
 We ate lamb hot dogs under the still-bright 2 am sun and drank brennevin, a strong local liquor, at rambling cool bars.
-I went on a brief bus tour to a few of the landmarks around the city – Geyser and a beautiful waterfall and the site of the ancient Icelandic democracy – where my fellow tour-mates were welcoming and kind and admired my independence.
-It was incredible.
+I went on a brief bus tour to a few of the landmarks around the city—Geyser and a beautiful waterfall and the site of the ancient Icelandic democracy—where my fellow tour-mates were welcoming and kind and admired my independence.

 And then I knew I was ready – I could take on anything alone.

-Traveling alone has changed my whole life – first I took off for a year wandering the world alone, and now I live abroad full-time as a digital nomad.
+Traveling alone has changed my whole life—first I took off for a year wandering the world alone, and now I live abroad full-time as a digital nomad and freelance writer.
 That small start led to some big, beautiful things.